What is child custody mediation?

 DO go to mediation prepared:

 Always go to mediation with a custody and time-share plan.
-I advise some clients to even bring in a calendar with days marked off for each parent and addressing school holidays, work schedules and extra curricular activities.
+I advise some clients to even bring in a calendar with days marked off for each parent and addressing school holidays, work schedules, and extracurricular activities.
 The mediator may use your proposal as a starting place for negotiation.
 You will impress the counselor with preparedness.
 You will also feel more confident knowing you have thought through a plan that feels doable.

 DO have an open mind and a business-like attitude:

-It is expected that your ex will say things that are hurtful, untrue or counterproductive.
+It is expected that your ex will say things that are hurtful, untrue, or counterproductive.
 Trust that the mediator can see through unreasonable requests.
 Take a deep breath when communications get heated.
-Engaging in back and forth bantering and/or bad mouthing will be noted by the mediator and addressed in his/her recommendations.
+Engaging in back and forth bantering and/or bad-mouthing will be noted by the mediator and addressed in his/her recommendations.
 Mediators have extensive experience and are well aware of schedules that most often work for parents.
 If they don’t work, parents come back to court and often see the same mediator.
-You may feel that a 5 day on 5 day off schedule would be the best idea for your child (to limit exchanges with your ex) but for a young child, 5 days may be too long to go without seeing one parent.
+You may feel that a 5 day on 5 days off schedule would be the best idea for your child (to limit exchanges with your ex) but for a young child, 5 days may be too long to go without seeing one parent.
 While you know your child best, the counselor may have proposals that are worth considering.

 DO bring up valid concerns about the other parent’s ability to care for your child: